Network Representation of Large-Scale Heterogeneous RNA Sequences with Integration of Diverse Multi-omics, Interactions, and Annotations Data: Introduction

 \section{Introduction}

 Regulatory long non-coding RNAs (lncRNAs) and microRNAs (miRNAs) that influences gene expression post-transcriptionally by interacting to target messenger RNAs (mRNA) form a complex network of transcriptomic interactions.
 These heterogeneous families of non-coding RNAs are associated with nearly all cellular processes, and recently, lncRNAs are gaining considerable attention as the largest and most diverse class of non-coding RNA, encompassing nearly 30,000 discovered transcripts in human.
 Among many of their known functional interaction mechanisms, lncRNAs are known to act as miRNA decoys, derepress gene expression by competing with miRNAs for shared mRNA targets, or directly regulate gene expression \cite{yoon2014functional}.
 Determining the biological functions of the individual lncRNAs remains a challenge as most of these RNA transcripts are currently unannotated, and their known interactions are sparse.
 Recent advances in RNA sequencing (RNA-Seq), deep sequencing (CLIP-seq, LIGR-Seq), and computational methods allow for an unprecedented analysis of such transcripts and have enabled researchers to generate large-scale interaction and functional annotation databases.
 However, the interaction networks generated from such data are often scant and incomplete in the number of lncRNAs covered.
-Furthermore, although a large number of lncRNAs have been identified, only a few hundreds have had functional and molecular mechanisms determined to date, as observed in as lncRNAdb \cite{amaral2010lncrnadb}.
+Furthermore, although a large number of lncRNAs have been identified, only a few hundreds have had functional and molecular mechanisms determined to date, as observed in lncRNAdb \cite{amaral2010lncrnadb}.
 In other avenues, a growing number of lncRNAs are being assigned biological functions based on their cell-specific expressions \cite{gloss2016specificity} or disease associations \cite{chen2015constructing}.
 Still, a vast majority of other lncRNAs only has basic genomic information such as locus biotype and transcript sequence assigned.
 These transcripts might support important biological cell functions and could potentially serve as targets for genomic, diagnostic, or therapeutic studies.
-Thus, in the effort to functionally characterize these "hypothetical" lncRNAs, the essential tasks are integrating the various -omics and annotation attributes between the known RNAs, while inferring the functions and interactions to the novel RNAs directly from sequence.
+Thus, in the effort to functionally characterize these hypothetical lncRNAs, the essential tasks are integrating the various -omics and annotation attributes between the known RNAs, while inferring the functions and interactions to the novel RNAs directly from sequence.
+In order to address these challenges, this paper proposes a \textquotedblleft network embedding\textquotedblright method, which aims to provide a network representation of existing knowledge in the interaction topology and attributes of transcriptome-wide RNAs, all while predicting novel functional interactions.